 Working Papers

 Damage vs. Risk Perception: Why do House Prices Recover After Hurricane?
-(Job Market Paper)
+(Job Market Paper Draft), Forthcoming at Journal of Regional Science

 Abstract